great-lakes-ai-lab/cnbs-predictor/README.md

 ```

 ## Contributing
 We welcome contributions to cnbs-predictor!
-Please start a discussion with the maintainers first, either in the GitHub Discussions area of this repository or via email.
+Please start a discussion with the maintainers first (@lefitzpatrick, @danijonesocean), preferably in the GitHub Discussions or Issues sections of this repository.
 Once you have discussed possible changes with the developers:

 1. Fork the repository.
 2. Clone your fork to your target machine.